-AFS are regarded as the bonds within the bc/ca and ab planes.
+that the two inequivalent bonds in EXAFS are regarded as the bonds within the bc/ca and ab planes.
 Consequently, the present anisotropic thermal expansion is explained by the cooperative Invar/anti-Invar effects in the Mn atom, where the tetragonally distorted more stable LS Mn state gives a smaller atomic radius within the ab plane and a larger radius along the c axis than the spherical one of the HS state.

 In summary, the fct lattice constant a (a < c) shows somewhat larger thermal expansion than usual, while the lattice constant c exhibits almost no thermal expansion.
-This behavior is explained by the cooperative Invar/anti-Invar effects in the Mn atom, where the tetragonally distorted Mn state coupled antiferromagnetically to the neighboring atoms is more stable than the spherical paramagnetic HS state and as a result, gives a significantly smaller atomic radius within the ab plane and a slightly larger radius along the c axis than the spherical one of the HS state.
-The present observation is not a rare case; similar thermal expansion behaviors can be seen in $Mn{87}Pd{13}$ and $Mn{85}Zn{15}$, although they have not been discussed so far.
-Mn atoms are tetragonally distorted associated with the lattice distortion, while Ni atoms retain cubic symmetry.
+This behavior is explained by the cooperative Invar/anti-Invar effects in the Mn atom, where the tetragonally distorted Mn state coupled antiferromagnetically to the neighboring atoms is more stable than the spherical paramagnetic HS state and resultantly gives a significantly smaller atomic radius within the ab plane and a slightly larger radius along the c axis than the spherical one of the HS state.
+The present observation is not a rare case, but similar thermal expansion behaviors can be seen as in Mn87Pd13 and Mn85Zn15, although no discussion has been made so far.
+The Mn atoms are tetragonally distorted associated with the lattice distortion, while Ni atoms retain cubic symmetry.
 From the local point of view, it is not unusual that different structural behaviors in randomly distributed different elements are observed.
-It should be noted that XRD gives only the average structure and the local structure is not always the same in random alloy/solid solution systems.
-Recently, there have been reports on several kinds of metal alloys that exhibit anomalous thermal expansion properties like negative or zero thermal expansion.
-Since these works have focused on the lattice thermal expansion, it will be interesting to investigate the thermal expansion from the present viewpoint of local thermal expansion.
+It should be noted that XRD gives only the average structure and the local structure is not always the same in the random alloy/solid solution systems.
+Recently, there have been reported several kinds of metal alloys that exhibit anomalous thermal expansion properties like negative or zero thermal expansion.
+Since these works have been performed based on the lattice thermal expansion, it will be interesting to investigate the thermal expansion from the present view point of local thermal expansion.